sydasif/python-book/docs/source/09_lab/05_netmiko.md

 S1#
 ```

-There are lots of additional examples are [here](https://github.com/ktbyers/netmiko/blob/develop/EXAMPLES.md) on Github.
+There are lots of additional examples [here](https://github.com/ktbyers/netmiko/blob/develop/EXAMPLES.md) on Github.